xlladdins/xll/docs/Excel4MacrosQ-S.md

   - > If connection\_num is not valid, SQL.EXEC.QUERY returns the
     > \#VALUE\! error value.

->
+> &nbsp;

-Destination\_ref    specifies where the results should be placed.
+Destination\_ref&nbsp;&nbsp;&nbsp;&nbsp;specifies where the results should be placed.
 It is either a reference to a single cell or it is omitted.

   - > If destination\_ref refers to a single cell then SQL.RETRIEVE will
     > return all of the pending results in the cells to the right,